sbrouard/Alema-mobile-app/README.md

 * www/images containes the images of the application
 * www/js contains the "background of the application: the controllers, the links, ...
 * www/lib contains some ionic librairies
-* www/templates contains the pages of the front-end of the application
+* www/templates contains the pages of the front-end of the application.
+There are two folders:
+  *general for the pages accessible by every users *membre for the pages accessible only by connected users

 ### The server